i-Vertix/glpi-docs-user/source/modules/configuration/general/system.rst

 .. image:: ../images/system_config.png

 -  **Logging level**
-   Each internal event of the application is recorded in the logs which are visible in `Administration > Logs <../../administration/logs.html>`_.
+   Each internal event of the application is recorded in the logs which are visible in :doc:`Administration > Logs <../../administration/logs>`.

 -  **Logs in files (SQL, email, automatic action...)** :
    It is possible to record certain additional events (SQL, notifications, automatic action...) in files.